hoijui/osh-tool/help.md

   -V --version       Show this tools version and exit.
   -q --quiet         Prevents all logging output, showing only the version number in combination with --version.
   -C <path>          Run as if osh was started in <path> instead of the current working directory.
+  -c --config <path> Load config from the given path; see --default-config.
+  --default-config <path> Path to a to-be-created JSON file, holding the default configuration.
   --offline          Do not access the network/internet.
   -f --force         Force overwriting of any generated files, if they are explicitly requested (e.g. with --readme or --license).
   -l --list-checks   Creates a list of all available checks with descriptions in Markdown format and exits.